 To hide sensitive data, you don't have to leave the Markup tools in the dust.
 It's still possible to keep the stuff you're making disappear never come back again.
 And if all else fails, there are third-party solutions.

 The highlighter, which gives you the best look, can still be used to hide content.
 You just need to use more layers.
 Instead of just swiping back and forth over what you're trying to hide, lift your finger off the screen before each new swipe.
-This will add heavier layers of highlighter, making it much harder to reveal with simple adjustment tweaks.
+Doing so will add heavier layers of highlighter, making it much harder to reveal with simple adjustment tweaks.

 Believe it or not, but if you take a screenshot of specific information on your iPhone, iOS will help obfuscate that data when you're using Markup tools.
 It seems to work better when you're obfuscating from an app like Photos, not from the screenshot editor, so be careful.